IFR Flying in Europe

 b) Use the autorouting function in Flitestar

-As with a) above, this works OK in some parts of Europe but in my experience most of its routings are still rejected by Eurocontrol, largely because Flitestar is an offline product which seems to work purely on the airway MEAs and permitted directions, and does not take into account the other restrictions.
+As with a) above, this works OK in some parts of Europe but today most of its routings are rejected by Eurocontrol, largely because Flitestar is an offline product which seems to work purely on the airway MEAs and permitted directions, and does not take into account the other restrictions.

 c) Take a chance on it and enable Eurocontrol to do amendments